Reviews You Can Rely On

 Versatility and Style

 Style varies from one individual to the next, and our personalities show through our clothing choices — winter jackets included.
-This review includes parkas that have a slightly formal edge and others that convey simpler taste.
+This review includes a range of parka-style jackets, some with a slightly formal edge, others that convey simpler taste, and some that prioritize function over form.
 It really comes down to what you like and what you don't.
 Versatility, on the other hand, is a bit easier to pinpoint.
 Owning a jacket that not only looks good but one that meets or exceeds your needs is key.
-Our Versatility and Style metric accounts for 10 percent of each jacket's overall score.

 Showing off the king of versatility.
 Its layering system allows the Tres 3-in-1 to protect you just about anywhere, doing just about anything.